 [January 2011] The new, 4th Edition of this book—an applications tutorial and Python classic—is now available.
 It was first released in ebook form from O'Reilly on December 15th, 2010, and became more widely available in paper and other forms from retailers on January 5th, 2011.

 This edition has been updated substantially for Python best practice and new tools.
-It uses Python 3.X—version 3.2 specifically, though most of its code should apply to readers using other 2.X and 3.X releases (as of 2017, its major examples have been verified to run on Python 3.6).
+It uses Python 3.X—version 3.2 specifically, though most of its code should apply to readers using other 2.X and 3.X releases (as of 2019, its major examples have been verified to also run on Pythons 3.3 through 3.7).
 Despite its new coverage, this edition still serves as a gradual tutorial that teaches how to use Python in common application domains, and a follow-up to Learning Python.

 There's more on this book's content and scope below, but for a brief description see the book's early draft Preface preview, as well as the discussion of Python 3.X's implications for this book on the Learning Python notes page.
 Among other things, the pervasiveness of Unicode in 3.X has broad impacts on both this edition and Python programmers in general.